YoloNomy/YoloNomy.github.io/_codes/codes.md

 subtitle: Here are some small lectures on selected topics with assiated illustrative codes you can play with.
 ---

 You will find here some fun python applications to physics with some detailled explanations.
+All codes are store in [this repository](https://github.com/YoloNomy)

 # Newtonian mechanics